stevejay/react-roving-tabindex/README.md

 ```

 The `vertical` option requires the up and down arrows for navigation.
 The `both` option is a mix of the other two options.

+## Upgrading

+### From version 1

+This package no longer includes a ponyfill for `Array.prototype.findIndex`.
+If you need to support IE 11 then you now need to install a polyfill for that method.
+One option is the polyfill on the [MDN website](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex).

 ## License